 6. Coat 2 9-inch round cake pans with non-stick spray and line bottom with parchment paper.
 Divide batter equally into cake pans and bake until edges are golden, approximately 20-23 minutes, or until a toothpick inserted into the center of the cake comes out clean.
 For details on what size cake pan to use, read below.

-7. Place on rack to cool before removing cakes from pans.
+7. Place on cooling rack to cool before removing cakes from pans.
 Once cooled, frost as desired.

 How much does this recipe make?